gepetoai/interview_codebase/README.md

 ## Bugs!
 - frontend doesn't seem to run properly
+- prompts sidebar shows incorrect number of prompts
-- versions don't show the author's name if it was inputted
+- previous prompt versions don't show the author's name if it was inputted